varnish/Varnish-Book/varnish_book.rst

 - `must-revalidate`: Indicates that a stale cache item can not be serviced without revalidation with the origin server first;

-.. container:: handout

-	Unlike `Expires`, `Cache-Control` is both a **request** and a **response** header, here is the list of arguments you may use for each context:

 .. table 11

 .. csv-table:: Table :counter:`tables`: Cache-control argument for each context
    :name: Cache-control argument for each context
    :delim: |
    :header-rows: 1
    :file: tables/cache-control.csv

+.. container:: handout

+	Unlike `Expires`, `Cache-Control` is both a **request** and a **response** header.
+	`Table 11 <#tables-11>`_  summarizes the arguments you may use for each context.

 	Example of a `Cache-Control` header::